ildar-shaimordanov/kubecli/README.md

 ## `KUBECLI_SUDO`

-Declares the `sudo` command and its parameters used to elevate privileges for `kubectl`.
+If required, declares the `sudo` command and optionally its parameters used to elevate privileges for `kubectl`.
 It can be useful when the command is executed under regular users.
 No needs to declare it for root.

 At least one of the following examples is applicable for you (just specify the right path to the configuration file):